/* Rambling Owl addition to remove page titles from blogs */

 To Meriden: Cityscapes and the reticence of strangers …..

-“Well,” concluded Colin.
-“You'll see tomorrow what I would have been like today.”
+"You'll see tomorrow," he concluded cheerfully, "what I would have been like today."

-I laughed and looked up at the blue heavens, finding it hard to believe that things would be changing so markedly before the next day’s walking would begin.
+I looked up at the blue sky and found it very hard to believe things could be changing so markedly.

 Meriden Shafts wood